Costa Concordia disaster: Parbuckling

 (1) Funnel (chimney) is removed and a submerged platform is built to support the ship.
 Steel sponsons are attached to the port side and partially filled with water.

 (2) Cables roll the ship upright, helped by the water weight in the sponsons.

 (3) Sponsons are attached to the starboard side.

 (4) Water is pumped out of the sponsons to lift the ship so it can be towed away.

 Preparatory work consisted of building an underwater metal platform and artificial seabed made of sand and cement on the downhill side of the wreck and welding sponsons to the side of the ship above the surface.
 Once this was completed, the ship was pulled upright by cables over the course of two days and settled on the platform, a method called parbuckling.
 Additional sponsons would then be attached to the other side of the ship; both sets would be flushed of water and their buoyancy would refloat the ship to allow it to be towed away for demolition.

-In June 2012, a barge was put in place, and the removal of the Concordias radar, waterslide and funnel began before stabilisation of the ship to prevent further slippage down the sloped seabed.
-Concordias funnel was cut off in December, and the salvage companies were in the process of building the underwater support structure by mid-January 2013.
+In June 2012, a barge was put in place, and the removal of the Costa Concordias radar, waterslide and funnel began before stabilisation of the ship to prevent further slippage down the sloped seabed.
+Costa Concordias funnel was cut off in December, and the salvage companies were in the process of building the underwater support structure by mid-January 2013.
 On 16 September 2013, the parbuckling of the ship began.

 The operation to right the ship and free it from the rocks began on 16 September 2013 but was delayed by bad weather.
 Once the ship had been rotated slightly past a critical angle of 24° from its resting position, valves on the sponsons were opened to allow seawater to flood into them and the increasing weight of the water in the sponsons completed the rolling of the ship to the upright position at an accelerated pace, without further need of the strand jacks and cables.
 The ship was returned to a fully upright position in the early hours of 17 September 2013, shortly before 3:00 a.m.
 CET.
 As of 16 September 2013 the salvage operation had cost over €600 million ($800 million).
 The final cost of the salvage came to be $1.2 billion.